Primary Rainbows

 notice how the light passes through the prism, but reflects on the inside surface of the water drop

-diagram by Les Crowley of Atmospheric Optics.
-He also describes rainbow caustics
+diagram by Les Cowley of Atmospheric Optics.
+He also describes rainbow caustics.
+I've labled and described the rays of light.

 A reflection within the drop is important to create a caustic.
 A caustic is a physics phenonema describing distinct areas or lines where light rays are densely packed.
 Caustics are frequently observed in clear water on a sunny day, where light collects into thin shimmery lattices on the bottom of the pool.